 The New Nurse Survival Guide

-How to feel calm, cool, & confident your first year as a Nurse…CLICK TO PURCHASE
+How to feel calm, cool, & confident your first years as a Nurse, transitioning to the ICU and beyond!CLICK TO PURCHASE FOR $147

 Are you still feeling anxious pre-shift?IT'S TIME TO BOOST YOUR NEW NURSE CONFIDENCE!